LostAccount/atari-typein-preservation/README.md

 ## How it Works

-1. Each program starts from a printed source such as a magazine or book.
-2. A contributor selects a program to work on.
+1. **Choose a Program**: Each program comes from a printed source such as a magazine or book.
+A link to the scan or OCR text will be provided on the GitHub Projects page (link coming soon).
+Contributors select a program to work on from this list.

-3. The program is typed in (or errors from an OCR version are corrected).
+2. **Type or Correct the Program**: If an OCR version exists, it should be corrected; if only a scan is available, type the program in from scratch.

-4. The program is tested in an emulator or on a real Atari 8-bit computer.
+3. **Test the Program**: Run the program in an emulator (e.g., Altirra for Windows, Atari800 for Linux/macOS) or on a real Atari 8-bit computer.
+Default emulator settings should suffice.

+4. **Fix Errors and Verify**: Continue correcting until the program runs as intended, which is considered "Verified."
+A column will be available on the Projects page to identify this status.

+5. **Submit Your Program**: Send the completed executable or source file to the project maintainer via a secure method (e.g., cloud upload link or email).
+To keep submissions organized, place each program in its own folder named after the source (e.g., magazine and issue or book title), and include the main program file inside (e.g., `.BAS` for BASIC programs).
+Only working programs should be submitted.

+6. **Add to Repository**: The maintainer adds the verified program to the repository and links it in the table on the Projects page.

+---

+## Contributing (WIP)

+To keep things simple and safe for everyone, contributors should follow this workflow:

+1. **Pick a Program**: Select a program to work on from the GitHub Projects board (link coming soon).
+Mark it as "In Progress" if possible to avoid duplicate work.

+2. **Work Locally**: Download the scan or OCR version to your computer.
+Type in or correct the program and test it in an emulator or on real Atari hardware.

+3. **Send Your Completed Program**: Share the working program with the project maintainer (e.g., cloud upload link or email).

-5. Once it runs correctly, the program is added to the repository along with a link in the table below.
+4. **Verification & Linking**: The maintainer will check that the program runs correctly, add it to the repository, and link it in the table on the Projects board.

+This workflow keeps contributions organized, ensures only working programs are added, and lets you participate without needing advanced GitHub knowledge.

 ## Program Table